nbraud/vagrant-sbuild/README.md

 ## Details

-The `Vagrantfile` specifies the official `debian/contrib-stretch64` box as a base image; once imported, provisionning is done through an Ansible playbook
+The `Vagrantfile` specifies the official `debian/contrib-stretch64` box as a base image; once imported, provisioning is done through an Ansible playbook
 which:

 0. sets the hostname to `debian-builds`;
-1. runs updates and autoremove packages;
+1. runs updates and automatically removes packages;
 2. securely fetches and install my dotfiles, along with favored packages, through my [dotfiles role](https://github.com/nbraud/ansible.dotfiles);
 3. sets up a Debian development environment, through my